xplshn/alicelinux/www/content/_index.md

 - no PAM</br>
 - no polkit</br>
 - musl instead of glibc</br>
+- libressl instead of openssl</br>
+- LLVM & Clang instead of GCC and libgcc</br>
 - busybox instead of coreutils/util-linux/etc</br>
 - busybox's runit instead of systemd/openrc/etc</br>
 - libudev-zero instead of udev/eudev</br>